Sacramento Police Scanner: Still in the Clear

 Senator Josh Becker (D-San Mateo) has been the main legislative voice against blanket encryption in California.
 After SB 1000 died in the Assembly Appropriations Committee in 2022, he came back with SB 719, the Law Enforcement Communications Transparency Act, in 2023.

-The bill would require fully encrypted agencies to grant media access to communications within 30 days of a request.
-The California News Publishers Association and California Broadcasters Association co-sponsor it.
-The model comes from Colorado's 2020 legislation, which passed and has held up since.
+The bill would require fully encrypted agencies to grant media access to communications.
+The California News Publishers Association and California Broadcasters Association co-sponsored it, modeled on Colorado's 2020 legislation.
+SB 719 stalled as a two-year bill, and as of June 2026 no statewide access requirement has become law.

 What SB 719 Would Do